 “It figures it would take a young child to come up with such a brilliant idea,” said the elderly man.

 Mr. Iceman loved the idea.
-He applied for the job of ice-maker that very day and by the next day he was hired as the official ice-maker for the city of Calgary.
+He applied for the job of ice-maker that very day and by the next day he was hired as the official ice-maker.
 Never have the arenas had such excellent quality ice.
 Everyone was very pleased with the outcome.